By Iain King, U.K. Visiting Fellow at the Center for Strategic and International Studies

-Overall, and compared with other treaties of the time, the Peace of Westphalia proved a very effective and durable arrangement.
+Overall, and compared with other treaties of the time, the Peace of Westphalia proved an effective and durable arrangement.
 Parts of it are still with us today, for instance, in the United Nations Charter.
-The Rules Based International System — the fabric of economic and security arrangements, multilateral organisations, and codes of international behaviour that underpins modern peace and prosperity — heralds from the accord.
+The Rules Based International System — the fabric of economic and security arrangements, multilateral organizations, and codes of international behavior that underpins modern peace and prosperity — heralds from the accord.

 Ferdinand II suffered greatly because he alienated those who could have supported him.

 Inevitably, it involved compromises between once-irreconcilable foes.
 To some, including many of Ferdinand’s former associates, these were distasteful.
 But the Peace of Westphalia proved sustainable because those enemies were given an incentive to uphold it.